INSPIRED-GMU/py-holmes-public/README.md

 2. All unit test files must either begin or end with the word "test", and no other files in the project may begin this way.
 3. No file should import more than one module on the same line.
 For example, `import math, random` is not acceptable, but `from math import sin, cos` is.
 This standard is also imposed by [PEP 8](https://peps.python.org/pep-0008/#imports).
 4. No file should use relative imports; [PEP 8](https://peps.python.org/pep-0008/#imports) imposes this standard as well.
 In addition, py-holmes does not permit explicit relative imports.
 Only absolute imports are permitted.
-5. Py-holmes requires the user to communicate which arguments in `unittest.TestCase.assert*()` calls are oracles, by using py-holmes's convention for oracle positions discussed in our paper.
+5. Py-holmes requires the user to communicate which arguments in `unittest.TestCase.assert*()` calls are oracles, by using py-holmes's convention for oracle positions discussed later in this readme.
 6. Your uppermost project folder should not contain or be contained by the default Python install folder for your operating system.
 Your uppermost project folder may contain the folder of the Python executable you're using, but your project folder must not be contained by it.
 7. Your project should not contain any files with the following name: `test_outputs_fuzzed.py`